buswinka/ryomen/readme.md

 ```

 You can apply arbitrary functions to a crop after it has been extracted from the large image.
 This is useful for working
-with a large uint8 image that might need to be a cast to float for a ML model.
+with a large uint8 image that might need to be cast to float for a ML model.

 ```python
 import skimage.io as io